No airports. No flights.

 The Norwegian Breakaway sails round-trip from Boston to Halifax and Bermuda April 18 through April 25, 2027.

-You drive to the Black Falcon Terminal, walk on, and you're done.
+You drive to Flynn Cruiseport in the Seaport, walk on, and you're done.
 No connecting flights, no hotel night before, no luggage chaos.

 Whether you're already booked, considering this sailing, or just curious about cruising to Bermuda from Boston, you're in the right place.

-I'm Celeste, a Boston-based travel advisor, and I'm here to help.
+I'm Celeste Woodside, a Boston-based travel advisor, and I'm here to help.

 Aerial view of Bermuda's waterfront at sunrise